 4. Fall Creek Falls State Park (Spencer, Tennessee)

 The country’s most visited national park by more than double the attendance of other parks, the Great Smoky Mountains are no doubt memorable and breathtaking, particularly in the fall.
 But just a few hours away (about two hours from Knoxville) is Fall Creek Falls State Park, one of Tennessee’s most frequented state parks.
 Over 28,000 acres, it’s full of waterfalls, streams and unspoiled hardwood forests.
 There are more than 56 miles of trails to be explored, including to the base of the 256-foot Fall Creek Falls and around the lake.
-The Nature Center offers environmental education and programming like campfires, crafts, group games, live music and movies.
+The Nature Center offers environmental education and programmings like campfires, crafts, group games, live music and movies.
 There are 222 campsites available and 30 cabins, plus permit-only backcountry camping.
-Within the almost-like-a-resort park, there’s a golf course, an Olympic-sized swimming pool, a camp store and café, and the Canopy Challenge Course, which includes over 75 wobbly bridges, rope swings, cargo nets, balance beams and ziplines.
+Within the almost-like-a-resort park, there’s a golf course, an Olympic-sized swimming pool, a camp store and cafe, and the Canopy Challenge Course, which includes over 75 wobbly bridges, rope swings, cargo nets, balance beams and zip lines.

 5. Big Bone Lick State Park (Union, Kentucky)

 Northern Kentucky is home to one of the country’s most unique and interesting state parks.
-Named for the remarkable fossils found there, it’s believed that mammoths and other Pleistocene-era animals used the salt deposits around an area sulfur hot springs as a salt lick.
+Named for the remarkable fossils found there, it’s believed that mammoths and other Pleistocene-era animals used the salt deposits around an area of sulfur hot springs as a salt lick.
 Today the park (which is part of the Lewis & Clark Trail) features both indoor and outdoor exhibits, including Native American art and artifacts like a 1,000-pound mastodon skull.
 There is also a small herd of bison onsite.
 The park features nature trails, including an ADA-approved Discovery Trail, a boardwalk that winds through a marsh bog with replicas of a woolly mammoth and other animals of the era.
-There are 62 campsites with utility hookups, a pool and playground, picnicking spaces, and restroom and laundry facilities.
+There are 62 campsites with utility hookups, a pool and playground, picnic spaces, and restroom and laundry facilities.
 Note that campsite reservations must be made online.

 6. Peninsula State Park (Fish Creek, Wisconsin)

 Peninsula State Park is a beloved, year-round destination in Door County, Wisconsin.
 The park runs along eight miles of the shoreline of Lake Michigan and offers plenty of scenic overlooks and places to see the sunset.
-There are some modern-day amenities like a playground, tennis, volleyball, and golf plus more outdoorsy options.
+There are some modern-day amenities like a playground, tennis, volleyball, and golf, plus more outdoorsy options.
 There are more than 20 miles of on and off-road biking trails in the park and 20 miles of hiking trails.
 Eagle Trail boasts 150-foot cliffs, springs and forested areas running along Eagle Harbor.
 Lake Michigan is an obvious recreation hub, and it offers Lighthouse Tours, swimming on Nicolet Beach, and boating, canoeing and kayaking.

 Wisconsin’s most popular camping destination, the park has five campgrounds.
 Northern Sky Theater is a theater company that hosts summertime productions in an outdoor amphitheater.
 Another don’t miss in nearby Baileys Harbor is Ridges Sanctuary, a nature preserve with five miles of boardwalk-style trails leading to a lighthouse (great for those with disabilities or limited mobility).
-Its nature center features interactive exhibits and has several outdoor play and explore spaces for families.
+Its nature center features interactive exhibits and has several outdoor play and exploring spaces for families.
 Bonus: Door County Brewing Co.
 Taproom and Music Hall is three blocks away.

 7. Thousand Springs State Park (near Twin Falls, Idaho)